-The proposed amendment will consolidate the three current land use designations of the properties into one category, Central Business District (CBD), thereby integrating it with the rest of the property in the Old Bay Character District.
-Of the 47 parcels in the amendment area, 39 parcels and a portion of an additional parcel are currently designated as Commercial General (CG), seven are Residential Urban (RU), and the remaining portion of a parcel is Institutional (I) (former school).
-Conversely, the majority of the parcels are developed with detached dwellings, which is not a listed use in the Commercial (C) District.
-Table 1 compares the uses and maximum densities and intensities of the proposed future land use categories, and Table 2 shows the uses District (CBD) applies to all properties governed by the Downtown Plan, the Downtown Plan establishes development potential (density, intensity and height) by Character District, and includes other regulating policies applicable specifically to properties in the Old Bay Character District.
+The proposed amendment will consolidate the zoning districts of the properties into one district, the Downtown (D) District, thereby integrating it with the rest of the property in the Old Bay Character District.
+Of the 47 parcels in the amendment area, 39 parcels and a portion of an additional parcel are currently designated as Commercial (C), seven are Low Medium Density Residential (LMDR), and the remaining portion of a parcel is Institutional (I) (former school).
+Conversely, the majority of the uses on those parcels are detached dwellings, which is not a listed use in the Commercial (C) District.
+Table 1 compares the uses and maximum densities and intensities of the current future land use categories, and Table 2 shows the uses and maximum densities and intensities of the proposed future land use category.
+While Central Business District (CBD) applies to all properties governed by the Downtown Plan, the Downtown Plan establishes development potential (density, intensity and height) by Character District, and includes other regulating policies applicable specifically to properties in the Old Bay Character District.

 Table 1.
-Uses, Densities and Intensities Allowed by Current Future Land Use Categories
+Uses, Densities and Intensities Allowed by Present Future Land Use Categories